 GameStop has also started to use Druva Phoenix to comply with data residency and compliance regulations in 14 regions, eliminating the need to replicate multiple backup technologies.
 This kind of data segmentation expertise saved GameStop over $1M in its European rollout alone.

 “Throughout this journey, working with the Druva team has been awesome,” said Chris.
 “They’ve worked with our international teams on everything from technical issues to optimization, end-to-end as an enterprise.
 What’s been particularly heartening is how their commitment to cloud- first solutions has been picked up by our entire IT staff.
 Druva is providing a comprehensive feature set—and we’re not waiting.
 Druva is cloud first, cloud-born, and cutting edge.
 We want to be part of that journey.”

-According to Alan, “We are actively looking into using cloud to lower our CapEx and increase ROI.
+“We are actively looking into using cloud to lower our CapEx and increase ROI.
 With limited IT staffs, Cloud technology like Druva can helps us remove the tedious tasks of daily hardware management, frees our IT staff for more application related tasks, and helps drive focus more on business intelligence.”